aptivator/mongo-query-compiler-docs/docs/elemental/array/elem-match.md

 `mongo-query-compiler`, similar to mongodb, allows using sub-object or dot notations to "see through" the nested array of documents.
 The above query may be rewritten as illustrated below.
-For more complex queries on a nested array of documents, `$elemMatch` operator could be used.
+For more complex queries on a nested array of documents, `$elemMatch` operator should be used.

 ```javascript
 /* $elemMatch query rewritten using sub-object notation */